macleginn/nocacoda/content/instructions.md

 ## Informal instructions for coders

-Coder is a representative of the NoCaCoDa database who interacts with language contributors and is responsible for preparing the spreadsheets meeting the database's substantial and technical conventions.

-Working with language contributors should result in creating two  spreadsheets per language:
+A coder is a representative of the NoCaCoDa database who interacts with language contributors and is responsible for preparing spreadsheets that comply with the database’s substantive and technical conventions.
+The coder’s interaction with language contributors should result in two spreadsheets per language:
 1) languagename_data.csv (e.g., “French_data.csv”): entries in this spreadsheet correspond to individual translations of the questionnaire sentences into the target language
 2) languagename_markers.csv (e.g., “French_markers.csv”): entries in this spreadsheet correspond to all different nominal causal markers encountered in the languagename_data.csv spreadsheet